redux-utilities/redux-actions/README.md

 If either `next()` or `throw()` are `undefined` or `null`, then the identity function is used for that reducer.

-The third parameter `defaultState` is required, and specifies a default or initial state, which is used when `undefined` is passed to the reducer.
+The third parameter `defaultState` is required, and is used when `undefined` is passed to the reducer.

 ### `handleActions(reducerMap, defaultState)`